gaultier/blog/addressing_cgo_pains_one_at_a_time.md

 # Works fine!
 ```

-Nope...so what can we do about it?
+Nope... so what can we do about it?
 In my real-life program I have almost no strings to deal with, but some programs will.

 **My recommendation:**